 Orange County Arrest Records and Warrant Search

-An arrest warrants in Orange County, FL gives law enforcement agencies the right to incarcerate a person for a crime they believe he had committed.
-The police must acquire the signature of a judge to issue such a warrant which will include the name of the wanted person and the kind of crime he was involved in.
+Arrest warrants in Orange County, FL give law enforcement agencies the right to incarcerate a person for a crime they believe he/she has committed.
+The police must acquire the signature of a judge to issue a warrant, which will include the name of the wanted person and the kind of crime he/she was involved in.

-If the police fail to make an arrest, the warrant becomes an outstanding warrant.
+If the police fail to make an arrest, the warrant becomes outstanding.
 Orange County outstanding warrants do not lose their validity.
 They still allow any law enforcement agent to arrest a person at any given moment.
 For this reason, it is highly recommend making sure your name or the name of someone you come in contact with on a daily basis (an employee, a nanny you have hired for your children or even a neighbor) does not appear in police records.

-Basic guidelines for a warrant search
+Basic Guidelines for a Warrant Search

-Performing an arrest search
+Performing an Arrest Aearch

-Where can you access Orange County Public Records?
+Where Can You Access Orange County Public Records?

 Orange County crime statistics